All Episodes

 That's the whole point.

-What's you two, but he's not.
+Wants YouTube, but he's not.

-And he's going up buying carbon offsets and carbon credits, which is another hoax, designed to allow him to not cut back, and all these other environmentalist wackos are doing the same thing.
+And he's going out buying carbon offsets and carbon credits, which is another hoax, designed to allow him to not cut back.

-They have not been and the deniers.
+They have not been, and the deniers.

-They've not been able to succeed, but the most important element of this is the message, and part of what part of what these deniers try to communicate is the only way to solve the crisis is for individuals to make change in their own lives.
+And part of what these deniers try to communicate is the only way to solve the crisis is for individuals to make change in their own lives.

-We're we're we're we're communicating that.
+We're communicating that.

 We deniers are making no such effort to change anybody's life the way they live, not in the sense that Al Gore means it here.